Meet the Agriculture Development Division Team

 As an analyst, she assists with the administration of federally funded specialty crop (fruits and vegetables, tree nuts, dried fruits and horticulture and nursery crops, including floriculture) block grants, Value Added/Regional Food Systems grants, and Rural Development grants.

-She volunteers with the Grand Equestrians, including a therapeutic horseback riding for children with disabilities.
+Sherri volunteers with the Grand Equestrians, a therapeutic horseback riding facility for children with disabilities.

-Sherri graduated from Northern Michigan University in Michigan’s Upper Peninsula.
+Sherri graduated from Northern Michigan University in Marquette, MI.

 Kathryn is a program coordinator with the International Marketing Program at MDARD and has been with the department since 2018.
 Prior to this, Kathryn worked in marketing with AgroLiquid.
 She is a member of the National Agri-Marketing Association (NAMA).